 Shoppers can make purchases from within social media apps and compare prices without leaving a store.
-While these technologies have propelled the retail industry further into the digital age, technology that is still evolving will have the largest impact on the future of the customer service and retail industries.
+While these technologies have propelled the retail industry further into the digital age, the technology that is still evolving will have the largest impact on the future of the customer service and retail industries.

 Embracing Big Data